 destroyed during an Allied bomb raid.
 After the war, the theatre was rebuilt and reopened in 1951 under the name Landestheater Halle.

 In 1992 it was renamed to its current title Oper Halle.
 The theatre is currently used for performances of opera, ballet, plays, and orchestral concerts.

 It is also the main performance venue for the annual summer Handel Festival held in the city.

-Closely related to the castle is the story of Landgrave Ludwig of Thuringia who is told to have fallen in love with Adelheid, wife of Friedrich II of Goseck, Palsgrave of Saxony.
+Closely related to the castle is the story of Landgrave Ludwig of Thuringia (1042–1123) who is said to have fallen in love with Adelheid, wife of Friedrich II of Goseck, Palsgrave of Saxony.
 After killing Friedrich and marrying Adelheid, Ludwig was imprisoned in the castle by order of Emperor Heinrich IV.
 According to the legend, Ludwig escaped by jumping down from the castle into the river Saale.
 Although beeing captured again later, this story became the origin of Ludwig's nickname, "der Springer" ('the Jumper').

 is one of the most imposing historical buildings of Halle today.
 The cornerstone of what would later become the residence of the Archbishops of Magdeburg